LisaPiano/LisaPiano/README.md

 - 👋 Hi, I’m @LisaPiano, and I'm currently a piano professor!
 - 👀 I’m interested in computers, html, css, javascript, and programming.
-- 😍😍 Right now, I'm almost done with the TrueCoders certificate in Software Development!
-I'm also on the 12th unit of the Team Treehouse frontend techdegree.
+- 😍😍 Right now, I have completed the TechDegree in Front End Development from Team Treehouse, and I'm almost done with the TrueCoders certificate in Software Development!
+I'm just beginning the Codecademy certificate in React.
 I have also learned a great deal from W3 and Free Code Camp.
 I love to learn and am hoping to relocate and find a junior level position.
 - 🙌I love praticing with CodeWars.
 - 📫 How to reach me: you can email me at lisacampiwalters@gmail.com